 *Physics, General Chemistry, Organic Chemistry, General Biology, Anatomy & Physiology I, and Microbiology must have a lab associated with the course.
 When available, lab-based Biological Sciences are preferred.

 Please visit our website at http://www.campbell.edu/cphs/academic-programs/pharmd/apply/ to complete our supplemental application.

 July 2016, September 2016, October/November 2016, and January 2017

 The TOEFL is required for applicants who learned English as a foreign language.

 We consider foreign citizens, US permanent residents, and Canadian citizens as long as the Doctor of Pharmacy pre-requisite coursework has been completed at a United States accredited institution.

-Applicants must have 3 letters of recommendation sent through PharmCAS by the deadline.
+Applicants must have three letters of recommendation sent through PharmCAS by the deadline.
 We recommend one from a pharmacist, one from a science professor, and the third can be of your choice.
 However, we will not accept letters from family members or friends.

-Applicants who are chosen for an interview will be interviewed by at least one committee member and one current student pharmacist.
-In addition, there is also a multiple mini interview session, along with a studen panel.
-The entire interview process typically takes about 3 to 4 hours; however, not all of this time is spent during an interview.
+Applicants who are chosen for an interview will enage in multiple mini interviews, in addition to a group exercise.
+The entire interview process typically takes about four to five hours; however, not all of this time is spent during an interview.